 Like wills, living trusts are fully revocable, so you can change or terminate them at any time during your life.
 But unlike wills, the terms of a living trust can be put into effect immediately.

-You can also arrange a contribution to the Minnesota Professional Engineers Foundation through a living trust by naming it as the ultimate beneficiary.
+You can also arrange a contribution to MPEF through a living trust by naming it as the ultimate beneficiary.
 The method of giving is attractive because you still have complete control of the assets during your lifetime.

 - You or a beneficiary receive the income from the trust assets

 - You’re in charge, but a professional trustee may do the detail work

 - You name who will ultimately receive the trust remainder